bpostlethwaite/Masters-Thesis/README.md

     function.
 These are saved in 'rft' which is passed through the inverse fourier transform to recover 'Rtrace'.

-7. Filter Impulse Response, aquire tps
+7. Filter Impulse Response, aquire data tps

-    Filter with lowpass filter and use filtered response to select tps as max values within a certain range (here from 3ish to 5ish seconds).
+    Filter with bandpass filter [0.01 1]hz and use filtered response to select tps as max values within a certain range (here from 3ish to 5ish seconds).

-8. Newtons Method to find prelim alpha, beta and H
+8. IRLS Newtons Method to find regression Tps

-    Need to implement an L1 solver for the linear equation step.
-Right now it is biased to extreme values and coming out with complex numbers.
+    Newtons method for non-linear regression with three variables.
+    Linear solution solving with IRLS solver (homemade but tested and working).
+    IRLS solver to downweight high residuals, to get a pseudo L1 solution.
+    Solution is an L1-like non-linear regression fit for the tps data.

+9. Grid and Line Search

+    With the Tps found above, solve the tpps and tpss ratios for each Vp and R in a range of choices.
+Use the tpps and tpss times to index into receiver functions, and sum and average all the values in the range of reciever functions for this Vp and R. This is Gridded out and the maximum is selected.
+The best Vp and R are then used to find H in a line search.
+These are plotted over the reviever functions.

 ### Tuning and Testing
 *   Run testing on pbin logical index array [COMPLETE].
 *   Filter out and flag poorly picked traces [COMPLETE].
 *   Streamline workflow.
-*   Build Newton solver, figure out where tps is.
+*   Add L1 linear solve into Newton solver, figure out where tps is.
+[COMPLETE]
-*   Move on to next stage in project.
+*   Test different filters, compare outcome.
+*   Reproduce results using cross-validation, and similar azimuth station data.

 ### Change Log
-*   Changed function names
+#### December 20th 2011
+*   Finished IRLS Newton Solver
-*   Working on Newton solver.
+*   Encapsulate Newton Solver in a Function.
-*   Added function pbinIndexer and tested it on known data
-*   Tried a few filters
+*   Tried a few filters, need to try more.
-*   Began implementing newtons method.
+*   Using similar plots to Paper. - compares well.
+*   Added step 9) Grid Search.